JoyeZLearning/SAR-ATR-From-Beginning-to-Present/README.md

 #### **Acknowledgements**
-Thanks to Ziyang Lin and Pinyi Huang for inspiring me to create this GitHub repo and helping refine it, respctgively.
+Thanks to Ziyang Lin and Pinyi Huang for inspiring me to create this GitHub repo and helping refine it, respectively.